Mohammed-Salameh/Mohammed-Salameh/README.md

 - Implement comprehensive monitoring solutions with Prometheus, Grafana, Loki, and Graphite, providing deep insights into IT infrastructure health and performance.

-- Drive IT automation and orchestration using Ansible, GitHub, Docker, and Kubernetes, significantly improving operational efficiency and deployment speed.
+- Drive IT automation and orchestration using Ansible, GitHub, Docker, significantly improving operational efficiency and deployment speed.

 - Manage backup and recovery processes with Restic, OneDrive, Google Drive, ensuring data integrity and availability.